What is Homestead Exemption?

 - Be a United States citizen or possess a Permanent Residence Card (green card)

-When do I file?The deadline to file an application for 2016 is March 1, 2016.
+When do I file?The deadline is March 1 each year.
+The deadline to file an application for 2017 is March 1, 2017.
 Under Florida law, failure to file for any exemption by March 1st constitutes a waiver of the exemption privilege for the year.

 How do I file?Our office mails all new homeowners an exemption packet approximately 6-8 weeks after their deed is recorded in the county records.
 This packet includes instructions on how to apply online, by mail or in person for homestead.
-You may also contact one of our customer service specialists at (407) 836-5044 to have a packet mailed to you or you may download the application on our website and mail to our office.
+You may also contact one of our customer service specialists at (407) 836-5044 to have a packet mailed to you or you may download the application from our website and mail to our office.
 Please read all instructions carefully before submitting the application.

 Online - Simply log-on with your User ID and Password

 By mail - Be sure to fill out the application COMPLETELY, sign and enclose copies of the required documentation and mail to our Exemption Department at:

 In person - Bring copies of all required documentation to our office at the above address, and we will fill the application out for you.

 Where do I file?